HiroshiAdaniya/git_notes/html.md

 </p>

 <h2># What is CSS?</h2>
-***design language - CSS/ Cascading Style Sheet***
+**design language - CSS/Cascading Style Sheet**

-<p>CSS is a design language that is used to style and design your web pages to makke it look good and presentable.
+<p>CSS is a design language that is used to style and design your web pages to make it look good and presentable.
 It can be added to any HTML element and style it to the developers choice

 	* file.css ---> the CSS file/styling sheet always ends in .css

 </p>

 <h2># What is Javascript?</h2>
-***Interpreted Language***
+**Interpreted Language**

 <p>Javascript is an interpreted language used for web development and is used to make your web pages interactive and bringing life to the application.
 In essence, it animates and creates motion for your web application</p>